Fusion-Party-Aus/Formal-Documents/Constitution.md

 2. Tallying of the vote must follow these steps—

-   1. **Determining a quota**: a quota must be determined using the following formula, with the result rounded up to the next highest whole number—
+   a) **Determining a quota**: a quota must be determined using the following formula, with the result rounded up to the next highest whole number—

 > **Rule:** (number of voters/(number of positions to fill +1))+1\
 > **Example:** Where there are 100 voters and 7 positions \